Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Lazy Chain NFA

-The Lazy Chain NFA is an NFA topology which utilizes the constructs of the lazy evaluation model presented in Section \ref{sub:The-Lazy-Evaluation}.
-This section contains our main contribution, which is the universal, pattern-independent definition of the Lazy Chain NFA and its applications for detecting a wide range of pattern types.
+The Chain NFA is the first of the two proposed NFA topologies utilizing the constructs of the lazy evaluation model presented in Section \ref{sec:Lazy-Evaluation}.
+This section presents the universal, pattern-independent definition of the Chain NFA and its applications for detecting a wide range of pattern types.
+The second topology, which we refer to as the Tree NFA, is discussed in Section \ref{sec:Lazy-Tree-NFA}.

-We will start by providing the intuition behind the construction of a generic Lazy Chain NFA.
+We will start by providing the intuition behind the construction of a generic lazy Chain NFA.
 All pattern types discussed in this section will share this common structure with only minor adaptations.
 The following sub-sections will focus on each type, providing formal and detailed definitions.

-Given a pattern containing $n$ primitive event types, a corresponding Lazy Chain NFA consists of $n+2$ states.
+Given a pattern containing $n$ primitive event types, a corresponding Chain NFA consists of $n+2$ states.
 The first $n+1$ states are arranged in a chain according to ascending frequency order of the events, which we assume to be given in advance.
 Each of the first $n$ states is responsible for detecting one primitive event in the pattern (the initial state detects the rarest event, the next state detects the second rarest event, etc.).
 The final state in a chain is the accepting state \textit{F}.
 In addition, the rejecting state \textit{R} is connected to all states except for $q_{1}$ and \textit{F}.
 Its purpose is to collect invalid and expired partial matches.

 We will denote by \textit{freq} the ascending frequency order in which the first $n$ states are arranged.
 We will also denote by $e_{i}$ the $i^{th}$ event type in \textit{freq} and by $q_{i}$ the corresponding state in the chain.
 The state $q_{i}$ will generally have several types of outgoing edges.
 A \textit{take} edge attempts to add the next event in the pattern to the partial match and to advance to the next state $q_{i+1}$.
 A \textit{store} edge adds all events of types yet to be processed (succeeding $e_{i}$ in \textit{freq}) to the input buffer.
 An \textit{ignore} edge discards events of already processed types (preceding $e_{i}$ in \textit{freq}).
 Finally, a \textit{timeout} edge accepts the special \textit{timeout} event and proceeds to \textit{R}.